 When it comes to making this Spicy Jamaican Beef Patty recipe, the process comes in 3 easy steps:

-Season + cook your beef filling (I love using a cast-iron skillet) and add in the spices and herbs.
+Season + cook your beef filling (I love using a cast-iron skillet or a good stainless steel skillet) and add in the spices and herbs.

 Finally, it's the assembly + bake step.
 You'll begin rolling out, cutting, and shaping your dough, then add the cooled filling, brushing with egg wash, bake, and wallah.